How I Added a Pull-Out Towel Rack to My Kitchen

 I cut two 3 1/2" pieces off (no particular reason for 3 1/2", they could have been 4" or 3" or something else, I suppose,) giving me two pieces 3 1/2" wide by 17" long.
 My drawer slides were 14", and the pieces really didn't need to be longer than that, but why make extra cuts when I didn't have to?
 My pieces therefore remained 3 1/2" by 17".

 I sanded off the grime and then painted the pieces white, once again to add protection from any damp towels.
 Finally, on one end of each piece, I drilled Kreg jig pocket holes so I could later attach the pieces to the front piece.
+If you're new to the Kreg jig system, check out my Kreg Jig Guide.

 Note: If you don't have a Kreg jig, because things are expensive, you might be able to still do this with only corner braces.
 Get super sturdy ones, and give it a shot.
 That being said, I've found my Kreg Jig super useful for all sorts of things that I didn't initially purchase it for (like installing the butcherblock countertops).
 And you don't need a fancy one; this one is much less, and will get the job done.